zzggbb/work/python/curriculum/advanced/datastructures.md

 * Dictionaries have no order, their values are referenced by a key, rather than their position, with the same square-brace notation as used with lists and strings
+* written as a sequence of key:value pairs between curly-braces
     * keys can be strings or numbers
     ```python
     some_dict = {1:'hello',2:'hello again!'}